 7. Diversify ad sources

 If there was one piece of advice to take from finance it would be that in nearly every case, it is in your benefit to diversify.
-In the case of online advertising, you don’t want to solely rely on Google AdWords.
+In the case of online advertising, you don’t want to solely rely on Google Ads.
 Why?
-Because while AdWords is an exceptionally-built platform and does its job remarkably well, it means that you’re also relying on it for all of your leads and sales.
+Because while Google Ads is an exceptionally-built platform and does its job remarkably well, it means that you’re also relying on it for all of your leads and sales.
 That’s a scary prospect when you put it to words, right?
-What if something happens with a change in the marketplace or more competition arrives and your returns from AdWords start to slow down?
+What if something happens with a change in the marketplace or more competition arrives and your returns from Google Ads start to slow down?

-Remember, Google AdWords is a great place to advertise, and with the above suggestions, you will see success with your advertising campaigns.
+Leveraging these Google Ads optimizations you will see greater success with your advertising campaigns.